-Volatile Keyword Basics
+Volatile Keyword in java

-In the multithreaded applications, state of any object can be modified asynchronously by multiple threads
+In multithreaded applications, the state of any object can be modified asynchronously by multiple threads.

-To maintain the consistency between all the threads for that state of an object we can declare a member variable as transient.
+To maintain the consistency between all the threads for that state of an object we can declare a member variable as

 Whenever a thread is going to execute the object, it tries to get the state of an object from memory and save the state after thread execution is over, so that object’s state can be consistent among concurrent multiple threads.